Dipeshtwis/curriculum-html-css/accessibility.md

 ### How to make your website accessible?

 - Make sure that you understand what accessibility means by reading this [Introduction to Web Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/).
-- Learn which elements on your website can make your project more accessible by reading (Easy Checks – A First Review of Web Accessibility)https://www.w3.org/WAI/test-evaluate/preliminary/.
+- Learn which elements on your website can make your project more accessible by reading [Easy Checks – A First Review of Web Accessibility](https://www.w3.org/WAI/test-evaluate/preliminary/).
 You will use this resource to evaluate your project soon!